HugoM25/WE4A_Blog_Project/ReadMe.md

 - Clone this repository and extract it on your pc
 - Start a local server using a software like Uwamp/Xampp to make the backend works
 - Use the .sql file to install the database
+- Go to the SqlConnector.php file and make sure the password is `WE4A`
 - Open the `index.html` file in your favorite web browser